James McBride (writer)

 James McBride (born September 11, 1957) is an American writer and musician.
-He is the recipient of the 2013 National Book Award for fiction for his novel The Good Lord Bird.
+He is the recipient of the 2013 National Book Award for Fiction for his novel The Good Lord Bird.

 Early life

-McBride's father, Rev. Andrew D. McBride (August 8, 1911 – April 5, 1957) was African-American; he died of cancer at the age of 45.
-His mother, Ruchel Dwajra Zylska (name changed to Rachel Deborah Shilsky, and later to Ruth McBride Jordan; April 1, 1921 – January 9, 2010), was a Jewish immigrant from Poland.
-James was raised in Brooklyn's Red Hook housing projects until he was seven years old and was the last child Ruth had from her first marriage, the last child of Rev. Andrew McBride, and the eighth of 12 children.
+McBride's father, Andrew D. McBride was African-American; he was a reverend and died of cancer at the age of 45.
+His mother, Ruchel Dwajra Zylska (name changed to Rachel Deborah Shilsky, and later to Ruth McBride Jordan), was a Jewish immigrant from Poland.
+James was raised in Brooklyn's Red Hook housing projects until he was seven years old and was the last child Ruth had from her first marriage, the last child of Andrew McBride, and the eighth of 12 children.